kainthvibhor1/demo-docker/README.md

 1. Update the mongo database URI in the application-docker.properties file (The application uses Spring Profiles for separation)

 2. Update the mongo database information in step 1 of **Running the docker file** if updating step 1 above

+## Pushing the docker image

+1. Change `docker.image.prefix` in pom.xml

+2. Run `./mvnw package dockerfile:build` to build the project

+3. Run `docker login` to login to docker hub

+4. Run `docker image ls` to view the image just built

+5. Run `docker push <your-username>/<your-appname>` to push the image